bhisaac/5eFP/5eFP-SRD.md

 You gain proficiency with heavy armor and shields.
 At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
 Unlike other sources of bolster, you may combine this bolster with another bolster.
 Once you combine bolsters in this way, you cannot do so again until your next turn.

+- 3⛁: Permanently increase your bolster score granted through this feature by +1.
+You may choose this option up to three times and only once per level.

 ## Armor Training (Medium)

 _Prerequisite: Proficiency with light armor_

 You gain proficiency with medium armor and shields.
-Increase your maximum DEX bonus allowed while wearing medium armor by +1.
+Increase your maximum DEX score allowed while wearing medium armor by +1.
 Medium armor no longer imposes disadvantage on DEX checks.

 ## Armor Training (Light)